 - Two years of a single World Language

 - One year of either World Culture or Fine Arts

 Public two-year colleges accept all high school graduates and GED holders.
 However, some programs offered at these schools are more selective and have higher admissions standards and waiting lists to get in.
 Some students find they must spend a semester or even two just getting ready to enter a two-year career program by taking basic required courses they could have taken in high school.
 That is why high school preparation is so important.
 Students who master core subjects while in high school save money and time in college.

-Bachelor’s Degrees All baccalaureate or bachelor’s degrees require the equivalent of at least four years of full-time study.
+All baccalaureate, or bachelor’s degrees, require the equivalent of at least four years of full-time study.
 The degree includes both general courses and advanced course work in a defined area of study, typically called a major.
 There are hundreds of programs of study that lead to a Bachelor of Arts (B.A.), Bachelor of Science (B.S.), or discipline-specific bachelor’s degrees such as the Bachelor of Music or the Bachelor of Fine Arts.

 Four-year colleges and universities in Minnesota require that students perform satisfactorily on an entrance test such as the American College Test (ACT) or Scholastic Aptitude Test (SAT).

 Lakeville South’s testing code is 241-326

 The ACT tests four areas including English, math, science, and reading.
 There is also an optional 30-minute writing test that students may request when registering for the ACT.
 It is not possible to register for a separate ACT Writing Test; it must be taken in addition to and at the same time as the four subject area tests.
 Students should check if the writing portion is required for admission to their potential college.

 More information about the ACT Assessment and the Writing Test is available at the ACT.org.